izabera/rust-nes-tmp/meta_nestris/README.md

 # meta_nestris

-A largely functionally accurate recreation of NES Tetris in Rust.
+A largely functionally accurate recreation of NES Tetris in Rust, converted to #![no_std].

 ## Intentional differences from the base game